byuccl/dac_sdc_2022/_pages/overview.md

 | Midterms  | 25         |
 | Final     | 20         |

-There are 9 labs so each lab is worth 4.4% of your grade.
-There are 5 homeworks, so each homework is worth 3% of your grade.
+There are nine labs, so each lab is worth 4.4% of your grade.
+There are five homeworks, so each homework is worth 3% of your grade.

 ## Communication
 All communication will be done over Slack.
 Slack is intended to be used for announcements, questions, and facilitate student communication.
 If you have a question, ask it on Slack so that everyone can benefit from seeing the question and answer.

 ## Attendance and Participation
 This is a senior-level class, and I expect senior-level participation.
 I expect all students to watch every lecture and be engaged in the lecture.
-Asking and answering questions in class is important.
+Asking and answering questions in class is essential.
 When you are in a lecture, I expect your attention, so students should not be on their phones or doing non-class related things on laptops.

+## Late Policy
+Don't be late.
+With all programming, but especially with networking, bugs pop up, and things take longer than you hope, so plan ahead on the labs.
+20% of the grade will be subtracted for each day late, not including weekends.

 ## Source Code Sharing
 No source code should be shared between students.
-Students are allowed to work on assignments together, but no direct or indirect copying from another student is allowed.
+Students can work on assignments together, but no direct or indirect copying from another student is allowed.
 This class will use a code similarity checker to determine if students are copying code.

 ## Policies